Gum Disease Treatment: The Difference between Laser and Scalpel

 A scalpel can’t do that.
 Traditional gum disease treatment may effectively remove bacteria from the gum pockets but some portion of the nearby healthy tissue is always lost in the process.
 The scaling and root planing usually causes excessive bleeding and gum line reduction, sometimes to significantly low levels.
 This can create aesthetic concerns for the patient and increase tooth sensitivity to hot and cold temperatures.

 Although not every patient is a suitable candidate for laser gum disease treatment, most people are.
-Ask Dr. Deana Cook and Dr. Phyllis Cook if LANAP® is the right gum disease treatment for you.
+Ask Dr. Deana Cook if the right gum disease treatment for you.

 Download the LANAP Laser Pack